 The Analysis widget provides an easy way to use ArcGIS Online or ArcGIS Enterprise spatial analysis tools in your application.
 With 25 analysis tools, you can configure one tool or multiple tools in a widget.
-See the Perform analysis section of the ArcGIS Online help for an introduction to spatial analysis, the license requirements to access analysis tools, and details about the usage of each tool.
+See the Perform analysis section of the ArcGIS Enterprise help for an introduction to spatial analysis, the license requirements to access analysis tools, and details about the usage of each tool.
 If you're a developer, you can access these tools via web APIs.
 For more information, see Spatial analysis service REST API.

 Using a spatial analysis service consumes credits.
-For more information on credits, see Service credits overview.
+For more information on credits, see Credits overview.

 Analysis tools must have access to the data used by the layers and services on which you run them.
 If you use ArcGIS Server map or feature services, the analysis tools must have access to the data; therefore, the URL to the service must be a public URL or be on the same network as your portal.